qcri/data_civilizer_system/README.md

 In the following, there are different pipeline examples based on the uploaded datasets, namely six tables from a university and E-Commerce.

 ### Active Node
 Each node has an attribute called isActive.
 This attribute takes 'y' or 'n' value.
-This used to indicate the deepest active node in the pipeline.
+This attribute is used to indicate the deepest active node in the pipeline.

 ### Fahes service to detect disguised missing
 This example check disguised missing values in 6 tables available at /app_storage/data_sets/MIT_Demo/ and write the output at /app_storage/data_sets/MIT_DemoResults/.